 BIO 404.
 Ecology.

 A study of the fundamental principles and techniques of ecology, with emphasis on interactions within ecosystems as well as challenging ecological issues.

-challenging ecological issues.
 Four hours credit.
 Three lecture and three laboratory hours.
 Prerequisite: BIO 213 or permission of the instructor.